Couples Therapy

 Couples receiving BCT also have reported higher levels of relationship satisfaction and more improvements in other areas of relationship and family functioning.

-There are a few situations in which couples’ therapy is not appropriate.
-If there is a court-ordered restraining order for partners to not contact each other, they should not see each other in therapy until the order is lifted.
-Also, couples are excluded if there has been severe domestic violence in the past 2 years or if 1 or both persons are afraid that therapy will result in violence.
+Couples are excluded if there has been severe domestic violence in the past 2 years or if one or both persons are afraid that therapy will result in violence.
 Severe domestic violence is defined as an injury requiring medical attention or hospitalization.
-Domestic violence is a progressive cycle where the violence and emotional abuse becomes worse over time.
+Domestic violence is a progressive cycle where the violence and emotional abuse become worse over time.
 Anyone in a domestic violence situation can get support and help 24/7 by contacting The National Domestic Violence Hotline at 1-800-799-7233 (SAFE) or local community resources.

 Overall, research on behavioral couples therapy has demonstrated that this practice produces greater abstinence from drugs or alcohol and better relationship functioning.
-When beginning treatment, it may be necessary to meet with multiple licensed therapists to find someone that is the right fit for the couple.
-It is important to note that couples therapy may not be effective if 1 person is actively abusing drugs or alcohol.
+When beginning treatment, it may be necessary to meet with multiple licensed therapists to find someone who is the right fit for the couple.
+It is important to note that couples therapy may not be effective if one person is actively abusing drugs or alcohol.
 Some programs will not start therapy until partners with a substance use disorder have completed 90 days of sobriety.
 However, it is still possible to begin therapy in other programs while still being treated for an SUD.
 The intention to quit using is vital for successful therapy sessions.

 How Does Addiction Impact Intimate Relationships?

 If 1 or both partners are abusing drugs or alcohol in a relationship, it can cause several serious issues and harmful consequences.
 Couples may experience financial problems, housing issues, job loss, health related concerns, poor communication, a lack of trust, and patterns of codependency.
 There is also an increased risk for verbal and emotional abuse and physical violence.
 Substance abuse co-occurs in 40% to 60% of intimate partner violence.
 A parent with a drug or alcohol problem is 3 times more likely to abuse their child.
-Addiction can also impact sexual functioning, resulting in 1 or both partners feeling rejected, unsatisfied, or unloved.
+Addiction can also impact sexual functioning, resulting in one or both partners feeling rejected, unsatisfied, or unloved.

 Addiction And Sex Life

 Drug and alcohol abuse negatively affects physical and mental health and are likely to have a negative effect on sexual performance, functioning, and intimacy.
 Men who are dependent on alcohol have a 60% to 70% chance of suffering from sexual problems, such as loss of sexual desire, erectile dysfunction, and premature ejaculation.
 Even short-term heavy alcohol use can cause temporary erectile dysfunction.
 Researchers have found that heavy alcohol use can have permanent effects on a man’s sexual health, even after long abstinence periods.
-While some Cocaine users feel an increased sexual desire during drug use, Cocaine use has been found to decrease sexual pleasure in the long term.
-A study from the University of Granada in Spain found that the sexual functioning of men who abused Cocaine, Heroin, alcohol, and Marijuana were impaired by all drugs.
-The 2 areas that were most significantly impaired were pleasure and orgasm.

 Not only is sexual functioning impacted by substance abuse, so is the emotional bond between partners that leads to feelings of closeness and desire.
 Feelings of resentment may interfere with the attraction that one partner previously felt for the other.
 Couples therapy may help resolve these negative feelings and help couples regain the intimacy that their relationship once had.